Bambo-Rambo/RNG-Guides/HordeRNG.md

 * (+) Quite easy to find and hit your target TinyMT index (the correct slot, sync, HA etc)
 * (+) No chance of failing the horde encounter
-* (-) Unstable delays can result in getting the correct species but wrong stats, PID etc
+* (-) Unstable delays can result in getting the correct species but wrong stats, PID (no shiny) etc

 ### Moving method - Prons and cons